clanker-devco/clanker-sdk/README.md

 ## Getting Started

 ### 1. Request API Access
-Visit [clanker.world](https://clanker.world) to request platform access.
-Once approved, you'll receive your API key through our secure channel.
+Currently, API access is granted on a case-by-case basis to interested platforms.
+To request access, please contact:
+- Telegram: `btayengco`
+- Warpcast: `btayengco`

+We'll evaluate each request individually as we carefully scale our platform access.

 ### 2. Environment Setup
 Create a `.env` file in your project root: